mshanemc/deploy-to-sfdx/README.md

 `heroku ps:exec -a hosted-scratch-qa --dyno=worker.1` lets you ssh into the dyno of your choice and take a look around, clean stuff up, etc.

 ---
+## Setting up a repo (optional)

+So you need a target repo to deploy (see examples below).
+If your repo is simple, the tool will do the default behavior (create, push source, open).

+But with an orgInit.sh file, you can list out all your sfdx commands and they'll be executed by the deployer.
+Remember, no bash metacharacters and only sfdx commands are allowed (We can't let anyone run any arbitrary command on our servers...security, yo!)

+That lets you create records, assign permsets, create users, install packages, run tests, generate passwords, and do anything you can do with an SFDX command

+---